Why is this medication prescribed?

 How should this medicine be used?

 Deoxycholic acid injection comes as a liquid to be injected subcutaneously (just under the skin) by a doctor.
 Your doctor will choose the best place to inject the medication in order to treat your condition.
+You may receive up to 50 injections in a single treatment session.
 You may receive up to 6 additional treatment sessions, each spaced 1 month apart, depending on your condition and response as recommended by your doctor.

 Other uses for this medicine